 Looking at the companies in this screen, we notice quite a few in financial services.
+If you are beginner learn more about usda loans to understand the chats.
 The majority of these firms make money by loaning out leveraged capital, with the expectation of higher returns.
 Because of this, these firms don’t fall into the same category as other high-debt firms.
 Let’s see what the screener looks like without financial services.

 These results surprised me at first.
 But, after a couple minutes of analyzing, I realized why this screener showed much greater returns without financial services.
 The majority of the gains occurred after the 2008 financial crisis which led to the federal reserve slashing interest rates to historical lows.
 These companies then thrived in this borrower-friendly environment.
 Fiscal and monetary policy encouraged businesses to take on debt at this time and you can see that it worked out quite well for the companies who took advantage of these low-interest rates.
 Also, financial service firms underwent a fair amount of regulation following the financial crisis which stunted their growth and allowed for other sectors of the economy to take off.
 With leaving out financial services, industrials with high debt easily showed the best returns at this time (see below).

 Now let’s take a look at the low debt screener.
 This screener features a debt to equity ratio ranking in the bottom 20% of the market, total liabilities to assets ranking in the bottom 20% of the market, and underperforms by 3%.

 This may be the least exciting screener you’ve ever seen.
 While these companies do have low debt, they also have very poor performing stocks.
 To better visualize how low-debt stocks perform vs high-debt, I backtested them together.
 You can clearly see which of these is the better trade.